-I started with the whole pureeing vegetables, sweet potato and butternut squash, freezing them in ice cube trays.
-Generally following the rule books.
+Weaning Meme took quite some time.
 I was a nervous first time mum.
 Feeling clueless about how to go about making that move from milk to food.
 My worries and anxieties probably were picked up by Meme.
 This no doubt made the job even harder.

-Weaning Baby Number 2
+Baby Led Weaning with Baby Number 2

 Weaning Baby Number 3

 Now it’s Alfie’s turn and I am determined to be relaxed about it and for us both to enjoy the experience.
 Introducing different flavours when I feel he is ready.
 Not worrying too much about how much he is actually eating.
 Food is actually for fun until they turn one.